Interim Dean: Brian Toy; Director of Finance and Administration: Pam Roy; Administrative Specialist: Danielle Letourneau

 B.S. in Nursing

 The entry-level baccalaureate program in nursing is offered at Lewiston-Auburn College through the USM School of Nursing.
-Students admitted to this program at LAC will be able to complete all their coursework in Lewiston.
-The program is open to traditional first-year students and to adult learners.
-Full- and part-time options are available.
-For more information about this program, contact (207) 753-6624.
-Refer also to the School of Nursing section of this catalog for specific program information.
+Students admitted to this program at LAC will be able to complete all their coursework on the Lewiston campus and a limited number of online courses.
+Please refer to the School of Nursing section of the Undergraduate Catalog for more information about this program and the admission process.

 MOT Accelerated Option